hqasemi/datastructures-implementation-in-python/README.md

-# Datastructures implementation in Python
+# Data structures implementation in Python
 ## Overview
 This repository is dedicated to the implementation of various data structures in Python.